Morgawr/yokubi/src/Section1/Part1/Lesson2.md

 達 is usually for living things, and the usage with "pen" above is considered colloquial, or at least informal.
 It just shows up enough to be worth mentioning.

-Japanese has compound words.
-They work the same way as in English.
+Japanese has compound words which work the same way as in English.

 <pre>
 町・まち town, district